boxcutter/oci/buildpack-deps/README.md

 In spirit, `buildpack-deps` is similar to [Heroku's stack images](https://github.com/heroku/stack-images/).
 It includes a large number of "development header" packages needed by various things like Ruby Gems, PyPI modules, etc. For example, `buildpack-deps` would let you do a `bundle install` in an arbitrary application directory without knowing beforehand that `ssl.h` is required to build a dependent module.

 This image repackages the container images defined in https://github.com/docker-library/buildpack-deps because we remix some images that use this as a dependency.
+We also are specific about the exact base ubuntu image we depend on.
+The upstream images use a generic label, so it's difficult to tell.

 # How to use this image